-Performing Arts Groups on Campus
+Performing Arts Student Groups

 The purpose of AFX is to give those without a background in dance an opportunity to experience hip-hop dance.
 The organization name, [A]spirations, [F]amily, e[X]perience reflects our philosophy as we work to provide beginning and advanced dancers the confidence and support to improve their own abilities while providing a family environment for them to reach new aspirations as dancers.

 The ATCB team brings UC Berkeley students the opportunity to either begin or expand their knowledge of Argentine Tango on all fronts.
 We host a Decal facilitated by students and guest-taught by professional teachers.
 In addition, we hold workshops with local professionals, and on and off-campus tango events.
 Students can also contact us if they simply want to find dance friends to go out dancing with us in the community.

 Azaad is a Hindi Film dance team is based on dedication, passion and energy, with the primary goal of creating productions that entertain and motivate audiences to connect with the Bollywood culture.
 By combining Indian classical, folk, fusion, hip hop and modern styles of dance, we hope to bring students together who share a love of dance.